 2. Another way we express love is through acts of loving kindness.
-In my couples therapy work, we are taught to express kindness through caring behaviors.
-Acts of kindness express, “I care about you.”
-What are caring behaviors, and how can we express and show our appreciation for each other?
-Caring behaviors are unconditional gifts we give graciously without an expectation of anything in return.
-It is something you do for your partner for no other reason than it pleases them or makes her/him feel loved and cared about.
-(Caring behaviors will also be discussed and practiced during the workshop!)
+Acts of kindness are unconditional gifts we give without an expectation of anything in return.
+It is something we do for our partner for no other reason than it makes them feel loved and cared about.

 3. Perhaps the greatest gift that we can give each other comes in the form of simply “listening.”
 True listening happens when we care more about what the other person is feeling and thinking, and less about our own position.
 This is what we call listening from the heart.
 There are specific skills to this type of listening and they are: mirroring, validating and empathizing.
 Read our new book for a more detailed explanation about how to do this.

 4. The one thing that destroys love the most is negativity.
 Negativity in any transaction ruptures the connection: whether it’s intentional or accidental.
 How do we do this?
 Sometimes it’s so subtle we don’t even see it… negativity may come from phrases such as “You always…,” “You never…,” “Why did you…?”, or “I can’t believe you…” These are what we refer to as “fighting words” because at their heart they are filled with criticism and negativity.
 So what is negativity?
 It’s anything your partner perceives as negative.
 If your partner thinks it’s negative, it’s negative!